 Our ordinary shares trade on AIM, a market operated by the London Stock Exchange, under the symbol "RENX."
-Our ADSs have been approved for listing on the Nasdag Global Market under the symbol "RNLX."
+We have applied to list our ADSs on the Nasdag Global Market under the symbol "RNLX."

 Prior to the U.S. offering, there has been no public market for our ADSs.
-The initial public offering price for our ADSs was determined by negotiations between us and the representatives of the underwriters.
-In determining the initial public offering price, we and the representatives of the underwriters considered a number of factors, including:
+The initial public offering price for our ADSs will be determined by negotiations between us and the representatives of the underwriters.
+In determining the initial public offering price, we and the representatives of the underwriters expect to consider a number of factors, including:

-- the information set forth in this prospectus and otherwise available to the representatives; - · our prospectus and the history and prospects for the industry in which we compete; - · the trading price of our ordinary shares on AIM; - an assessment of our management; - · our prospects for future earnings; - · the general condition of the securities markets at the time of the global offering; - the recent market prices of, and demand for, publicly-traded securities of generally comparable companies; and - · other factors deemed relevant by the underwriters and us.
+- the information set forth in this prospectus and otherwise available to the representatives; - · our prospectus and the history and prospects for the industry in which we compete; - the trading price of our ordinary shares on AIM; - an assessment of our management; - · our prospects for future earnings; - · the general condition of the securities markets at the time of the global offering; - · the recent market prices of, and demand for, publicly-traded securities of generally comparable companies; and - · other factors deemed relevant by the underwriters and us.